jcoin-maarc/JCOIN-Core-Measures/README.md

 > NOTE: encodings in this context = value labels (e.g., 1=Male, 2=Female) and not the encoding of a file (e.g., utf-8)

-### `app`: contains the multipage streamlit app making the variables and specifications easier to search and discover for harmonization and analysis.
+### `app`: contains the streamlit app code making the variables and specifications easier to search and discover for harmonization and analysis.

-### `docs`: here are the contents of the core measures website page.

-> Currently, the streamlit pages are embedded within the mkdocs for a consistent user-experience across jcoin websites.

 ## Schema version history
 - 1.0.0: